 2. Speak to people in your network

-You can learn a lot from just speaking to a medical professional, they might not be able to offer you work experience but we’re sure they’ll be willing to give you 15 minutes of their time.
-Training in medicine is a huge commitment, it takes years!
+You can learn a lot from simply having a conversation with someone in the profession, they might not be able to offer you work experience but they’ll likely be willing to give you 15 minutes of their time.
+Training to be a vet is a huge commitment, it takes years!
 So speaking to someone in the field before you start is a great way to ensure you’re working effectively and efficiently.
-Also a medical professional may be able to point you in the direction of some work experience, it’s worth checking!
+If you’re able to reach out to a local vet they might be able to advise you on where to look for a placement.

 4. Take a ride